tmadl/ROS-road-line-junction-extraction/README.md

 A Convolutional Neural Network, [CN24](https://github.com/cvjena/cn24), is used for road detection.
 Subsequently, a birds-eye view is calculated using OpenCV's findHomography and warpPerspective.
 Line segments are obtained by thinning the detected road, simplifying with a voxel grid filter, and calculating a minimum spanning tree of the resulting points.

 Requires:
+- [CN24](https://github.com/cvjena/cn24) - the environment variable 'CN24PATH' has to be set to the path to the cn24 build directory (e.g. 'export CN24PATH=/home/USER/cn24/build')
 - numpy, scipy, matplotlib
 - skimage
 - cv2